 “Antibiotics can decimate life as we know it in the gut,” says Patricia Raymond, MD, a gastroenterologist in Norfolk, Va., and founder of YourHealthChoice.net.
 “It’s like setting off an atomic bomb in the intestines.”

 Still, under some circumstances, antibiotics are essential to fending off a dangerous or even life-threatening infection.
 If you do need to take antibiotics, the key is to use them wisely, carefully following your doctor’s dosing instructions, and then following up with good-bacteria-rebuilding strategies that help keep opportunistic bad bacteria from taking over.
-(See “7 Steps to Helping Good Bacteria Feel at Home” sidebar.)
+(See “7 Steps to Helping Good Bacteria Feel at Home” below.)

 Keep in mind, too, that antibiotics aren’t the only threat to your good bacteria’s quality of life.
 Take your stress level, for example.
 Stress can damage the gut’s flora in a couple of ways.
 For starters, stress slows the body’s ability to heal tiny fissures in the intestinal lining.
 Bacteria sneak through the openings and settle inside the gut’s walls where they cause inflammation.
 Second, stress can speed up or slow down the contractions in the small intestine, affecting the rate food moves through your system.